 For more information about student carers experiences, and how to support them read The Student Carer Experience in Scotland report

 One of the recommendations we made in our report was more financial support for student carers.
 We recommended that Carer’s Allowance eligibility should be extended to include unpaid carers who are studying for 21 hours or more.

-Over the past few years, we have focused our policy and influencing work in Scotland around devolved carer benefits.
-We are an active member of Scottish Government’s Carers Benefit Advisory Group and Young Carer Grant Working group and have assisted Scottish Government through its consultation exercises.
+Over the past few years, one of our policy and influencing work focuses in Scotland has been around devolved carer benefits.
+We are an active member of Scottish Government’s Carers Benefit Advisory Group and Young Carer Grant Working group, and have assisted Scottish Government through its consultation exercises.